Low-Income Loans: Personal Loans for a Tight Budget

 Is a low-income loan the same as a hardship loan?

 Although both are available to those struggling with income, these loans are not the same.
 A low-income loan is simply a personal loan offered to people who have lower income levels.
-In contrast, a hardship loan is designed to provide funding to people with insufficient funds to manage a financial crisis, such as paying for medical expenses, a funeral or other emergency expenses.
+In contrast, a hardship loan is designed to provide money to people with insufficient funds to manage a financial crisis, such as paying for medical expenses, a funeral or other emergency expenses.

 Bottom line